$546,595Average Value$299Average Price per Sq Ft5Homes For Sale

 Turnkey one bedroom condo in the Historic Pascoag Grammar School Condo complex.
 This lower level unit has been completely updated with new paint, carpet, water heater and appliances.
 Unit has gas heat and central air.
 Shared laundry facility available on each floor.
 HOA fee includes landscaping and snow removal.
 Unit 1 comes with 2 assigned parking places.
 The complex has common outdoor space.

-Set in a desirable Glocester location, this 3-bedroom, 2.5-bath home offers space, privacy, and opportunity in a peaceful country setting.
-Features include hardwood floors, a fireplaced family room, a sunroom filled with natural light, and a deck overlooking the surrounding property.
-The primary bedroom includes a full bath, and a two-car garage adds everyday convenience.
-Living in the country
+Set on 11+ private wooded acres in desirable Glocester, this 3-bedroom, 2.5-bath colonial offers space and privacy in a peaceful country setting.
+The home features hardwood floors, a fireplaced family room, and a sunroom filled with natural light overlooking the surrounding property.
+A deck provides a great place to relax and enjoy the natural landscape.
+The primary bedroom includes a full bath,

 Disclaimer: Certain information contained herein is derived from information provided by parties other than Homes.com.
 Our sources include: Accuweather, Public Records and Neustar.
 All information provided is deemed reliable, but is not guaranteed to be accurate and should be independently verified.